Listen to this Article

 - Results fluctuate too much,

 - Scores are too flat across attributes, and/or

 Tracking results move too little

 You know your market is shifting, yet your tracking results are frustratingly stable.
-Why are you not picking up on the changes?
-You might have widened your study qualifications too broadly (screening in past-year shoppers, for instance), which means recent in-store changes haven’t impacted most respondents.
+Why is the tracker not picking up on the changes?
+You might have widened your study qualifications too broadly.
+For example, if screening in past-year shoppers, recent in-store changes haven’t had the chance to impact most respondents.